egeloen/IvoryCKEditorBundle/Resources/doc/usage/index.rst

 Usage
 =====

-If you ever wonder something about this bundle, you are at the good place.
+If you ever wondered something about this bundle, you are at the good place.
 Here, you can find all bundle features:

 .. toctree::
     :hidden: